 We believe that everyone should have equal access to justice, and one way to empower everyone is by providing access to legal support services.
-While we cannot provide certain types of assistance to everyone, we recommend a variety of government agencies, social services, and nonprofit organizations to those in need of free legal services in Reno, Nevada, Northern County, or Northern Nevada.
+While we cannot provide certain types of assistance to everyone, we recommend a variety of government agencies, social services, and nonprofit organizations to those in need of free legal services in Reno, Nevada, Washoe County, or Northern Nevada.

 In addition to Northern Nevada Legal Aid, many other organizations offer free legal counsel and Nevada legal services to self-representing citizens.
 Look at the links listed in the sections below to learn more about Nevada’s non-legal and legal support services.

 The Fine Print: What We Can And Cannot Offer